 For a while, it works.
 I can breathe again.
 My house is clutter-free, and my schedule is lighter so my mind feels less crowded, less overwhelmed, and more at peace.

 Inevitably though, the clutter creeps back in.

 It usually starts with my own closet.
 Now that there’s so much extra room in there, it’s harmless if I add a few pieces I’ve had my eye on!
 Then it spreads to the toys and the bookshelves and cabinets too.
-Almost imperceptibly, I start saying yes to more commitments and plans and responsibilities, the white space in my calendar duping me into thinking I have plenty of time for everything.
+Almost imperceptibly, I start saying yes to more commitments, the white space in my calendar duping me into thinking I have plenty of time for everything.